-- 10.1 Each application for a license to conduct, maintain or operate an ambulance and ambulance services as defined in section 1.7 herein shall be made in writing on forms provided by the Department.
-Said application shall be submitted to the Department and shall contain a list of all persons authorized to act as an attendant on any ambulance owned or operated by them, and such information as the Department reasonably requires which may include affirmative evidence of ability to comply with the provisions of the Act and the rules and regulations herein. - 10.2 The fees for licensure shall be as follows for those services/vehicles not exempt under section 2.3: - a) Four hundred ninety dollars (\$490.00) for an annual license for an ambulance service; - b) Two hundred fifty dollars (\$250.00) per vehicle for an annual vehicle license; - 1.
-Vehicle licensure applications received within six (6) months of a department/service vehicle expiration date as specified in the most current Ambulance Licensure and Inspection Manual shall remit a fee of one hundred thirty dollars (\$130.00) per vehicle for a vehicle license. - c) One hundred seventy dollars (\$170.00) for an inspection of a vehicle for a vehicle license. - d) Reinspection fees for any vehicle shall be ninety dollars (\$90.00) and shall be submitted prior to the date of reinspection. - 10.3 Fees shall be submitted with licensure application, and shall be made payable, using cashier's check or money order, to the General Treasurer, State of Rhode Island, or credit card and shall be non-refundable/non-returnable.
+- 10.1 Each application for a license to conduct, maintain or operate an ambulance and ambulance services as defined in §1.7 of these Regulations shall be made in writing on forms provided by the Department.
+Said application shall be submitted to the Department and shall contain a list of all persons authorized to act as an attendant on any ambulance owned or operated by them, and such information as the Department reasonably requires which may include affirmative evidence of ability to comply with the provisions of the Act and these Regulations. - 10.2 The fees for licensure shall be as set forth in the Rules and Regulations Pertaining to the Fee Structure for Licensing, Laboratory and Administrative Services Provided by the Department of Health for those services/vehicles not exempt under §2.3 of these Regulations. - 10.3 Fees shall be submitted with licensure application, and shall be made payable, using cashier's check or money order, to the General Treasurer, State of Rhode Island, or credit card and shall be non-refundable/non-returnable.